ivardb/Astar-OD-ID/README.md

-This code base was used to research extending A*-ID-OD with matching.
+This code base was used for a bachelor thesis on extending A*-ID-OD with matching.
 The paper for this can be found here: http://resolver.tudelft.nl/uuid:8da2b89a-7bed-4459-b468-917b1003e136

 # MAPFM with A*-ID-OD